ispras/qdt/README.md

 QEMU provides common API to instantiate and interconnect those machine nodes.
 Of course there is some auxilary code in the module.
 The toolset uses an object model describing the content of a machine.
-Each class of this model describes corresponding node of a machine.
+Each class of this model describes corresponding machine node.
 There is a graphical editor which provides a schematic visualization of machine content.
-The editor contains a generator producing a module draft for the machine.
+The editor is paired with a generator producing a module draft for the machine represented in the editor.

 A generated machine draft contains most of the machine code.
-It includes the initialization function and all the auxilary code.
+It includes the initialization function and most of the auxilary code.
 The draft is also registered in QEMU build system and ready to build.

 ## Getting started